w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

 Although the theory can be used as a general guideline, the practice is more complicated and following the theory might not necessarily lead to the desired result.
-Validators might have low total stake, low commission and above average era points in one era and then having a totally different profile in the next one.
+Validators might have validator pool below average, low commission and above average era points in one era and then having a totally different profile in the next one.
 There are criteria that vary more than others with era points being the most variable and thus the probabilistic component of staking rewards.
 It is not recommended to change nominations at each era only because the era points of one validator were low.
 Selection